Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all things.

 This great inspiring poem works its magic on devotees who have come many decades after the period of time specific to the composition of this work.
 It allows those future followers a glimpse of what their beloved guru is experiencing after following a lifetime of yogic meditation and prayer.

-Excerpt of "When I Take the Vow of Silence"
+Excerpt from "When I Take the Vow of Silence"

 When I take the vow of silence